apache/apisix-website/blog/en/blog/2022/04/17/api-observability.md

     title: "Author"
     url: "https://github.com/Boburmirzo"
     image_url: "https://avatars.githubusercontent.com/u/14247607?v=4"
-description: In this blog post, we can leverage the power of some Apache APISIX Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact our users.
+description: This article describes the power of some Apache APISIX Observability Plugins, how to set up these plugins and use them to understand API behavior.
+tags: [Plugins]
 ---

-> In this blog post, we can leverage the power of some Apache APISIX Observability Plugins and take a look at how to set up these plugins, how to use them to understand API behavior, and later solve problems that impact APISIX's users.
+> This article describes the power of some Apache APISIX Observability Plugins, how to set up these plugins and use them to understand API behavior.

 <!--truncate-->